dwhjames/datomisca/doc/features.md

 ## <a name="features-mapping">Type-safe mapping from/to Scala structure to/from Datomic entities</a>

 Based on Scala typeclass conversions and pure functional combinators, we provide this tool to build mappers to convert datomic entities from/to Scala structures such as case classes, tuples or collections.
-These conversions are based on previous schema typed attributes.
+These conversions are naturally based on previously described schema typed attributes.

 ```scala